tc39/proposal-pattern-matching/CORE.md

-nicely with proposals meant to develop JavaScript's capabilities as a function-oriented language: [the Pipeline Operator](https://github.com/tc39/proposal-pipeline-operator), for example, would be able to use `match` statements as a terse, rich branching mechanism.
+nicely with proposals meant to develop JavaScript's capabilities as a function-oriented language: [the Pipeline Operator](https://github.com/tc39/proposal-pipeline-operator), for example, would be able to use `case` statements as a terse, rich branching mechanism.

 It's notable that this operator is specifically a statement, much like `if` and `switch`.
 That means that it cannot itself return a value that can be assigned